How to Make Money as a Language School Owner: Pimping for Fun and Profit

 I left him struggling to maintain his balance outside the Moroccan butcher’s shop.

-Another alcoholic who figured he’d get away from the bad weather and go where the wine is cheap and the women are (perhaps) charmed by foreign accents.
+Another alcoholic who figured he’d get away from the bad weather and go where the wine is cheap and the local women are (perhaps) charmed by foreign accents.

 Language schools vs escort services: is there really a difference?